 Climate in Malaysia

-There are two distinct geographical parts to Malaysia, Peninsular Malaysia (mainland) and Malaysian Borneo.
-Peninsular Malaysia shares borders with Thailand and Singapore, while the states of Sabah and Sarawak in Borneo border Indonesia and Brunei.
+There are two distinct geographical parts to Malaysia, Peninsular Malaysia (mainland) and Malaysian Borneo (East Malaysia).
+Peninsular Malaysia shares borders with Thailand to the north, and Singapore in the south, while the states of Sabah and Sarawak in Borneo border Indonesia Borneo to the south and the tiny sultanate of Brunei in the north.
 Because of the distance between them, the weather patterns in each area vary greatly.

-Temperatures fluctuate across the country between 77 F and 95 F during the year, and it’s usually hot and humid, especially in the major cities.
-Humidity averages 80% for much of the year.
+Temperatures fluctuate across the country between 77 F and 95 F during the year, and it’s usually always hot and humid, especially in the major cities.
+Humidity averages 80% for much of the year so think Florida when you are considering Malaysia as an option.

 East Peninsular Malaysia

-Large hills separate the east and west of mainland Malaysia, and it’s this hill system that saves the east from turbulent weather during its monsoon season—starting in mid-October and lasting until the end of March.
+Large hills separate the east and west of mainland Malaysia, bisecting the country right down the middle, and it’s this hill system that saves the west of Malaysia from turbulent weather during its monsoon season—starting in mid-October and lasting until the end of March.
 Rainfall at this time generally consists of heavy showers that pour for an hour or so, with the rest of the day remaining bright.
 Rain patterns are consistent, so if it rains on a Monday at 2 p.m., it will then rain around the same time, give or take an hour, for the next five or so days, before the pattern changes again.

 This allows you to plan your outdoor activities accordingly.
 If you like hiking, or enjoy playing golf or tennis, knowing that it will rain in the afternoon allows you to get out early when it’s guaranteed to be dry.